tiltowait/Tzimisce/docs/README.md

 * **Send Messages:** Should be obvious, no?
 * **Embed Links:** Used for roll display (outside of compact mode), initiative, help display, etc.
 * **Use Slash Commands:** Due to Discord policy, all bots in 100+ servers must use slash commands for interactions.
+In addition, the `@everyone` role needs "Use Slash Commands" permission.

 ## Optional Permissions <!-- {docsify-ignore} -->